Waltzing Matilda (1933 film): Production

 Pat Hanna held a competition for the name of the film.
 A prize of £10 was shared amongst the 20 people who suggested "Waltzing Matilda".

 The character of Chic William was well established on stage and in Pat Hanna's previous movies but changed for this film- he is poor, drinking heavily and drifting from job to job.

 The movie was shot at Efftee Studios in Melbourne in mid 1933.

+The film reportedly had twice the budget of Diggers in Blighty.

 The romantic male lead, Norman French, was a casting director for Efftee and Hanna.

 Reception

 The film only ran for a short time in the cities but enjoyed more popularity in the country.
 Reviews were mixed.
 It was classified as a "middle grade" success at the box office.

 Hanna was frustrated at the financial return he was getting for his efforts and this was his last film.
 However, in 1950 he said he was still making money by re-releasing his films.